cuttle-cards/cuttle/README.md

 npm run dev:devtools
 ```

-Dev builds will automatically include the devtools script.
+Only dev builds will include the Vue Devtools via `ENABLE_VUE_DEVTOOLS=true`.
+The two scripts that currently support Vue Devtool usage are `npm run start:dev` and `npm run e2e:gui`.
 #### Build for production
 From the root directory of the repo, you can run
 ```